-If the crawl rate is too high, Googlebot’s crawl may put too much strain on your server, which is why Google gives webmasters the option of limited crawl rate.
-However, this could result in Google finding less of your important content, so use with caution.
+If the crawl rate is too high, Googlebot’s crawl may put too much strain on your server, which is why Google gives webmasters the option of a limited crawl rate.
+However, this could result in Google finding less of your important content, so use it with caution.

 To adjust your crawl rate, go to the crawl rate settings page for the property you want to adjust.
 You’ll see two options: “Let Google optimize” and “Limit Google’s maximum crawl rate.”